Ready to go ahead with optimizing your site for conversions? Great!

 Conversion goal pages:

+As the user starts navigating your site, they land on your product page.
 Let’s say he has questions about shipping policies, contact numbers, and how to use a product.
-He’ll look for your support pages.
+He’ll look for your FAQs if your product copy doesn’t have the answers.

-When this user adds an item to a shopping cart, he is taken to a conversion entry page where the checkout process starts.
+When this user adds an item to a shopping cart, he is taken to a checkout page, which is the conversion entry page .

 As he completes the purchase, he is presented with the “thank you” page or the conversion goal page.